fenago/data-analysis-pandas/lab_guides/lab_3.md

 know that `?` occurs 367 times (765 - 398), without the need
 to use `value_counts()`:

 ![](./images/Figure_3.49_B16834.jpg)

-In practice, we may not know why the station is sometimes recorded as `?`---it could be intentional to show that they don\'t have the station, an error in the recording software, or an accidental omission that got encoded as `?`.
-How we deal with this would be a judgment call, as we will discuss in the next section.

 Upon seeing that we had 765 rows of data and two distinct values for the station ID, we might have assumed that each day had two entries---one